mobiusml/aana_sdk/docs/getting_started.md

 }
 ```

-Finally, we need to write the save_image function we referenced above (`aana/utils/image.py`)
+Finally, we need to write the save_image function we referenced above  to `[aana/utils/image.py](aana/utils/image.py)`

 ```python
 from pathlib import Path